domain7/wp-theme_boilerplate/README.md

 * Go into package.json and customize the top area with project specific information.
 The name you enter will be the name of your compiled js file in /js/build/
 * Open the includes/scripts.php file, and on line 40, change the location of jQuery script (in gruntyplate its js/src/vendor/jquery-2.0.0.min.js)
 * Also in includes/scripts.php, and on line 85, change the reference to /js/main.js to the project script file (in this case, /js/build/enterpriseonline.min.js)
-* In terminal, navigate to the theme directory and run grunt watch.
-Save '/js/src/app.js' and 'stylesheets/scss/screen.scss' to generate compiled js and css files (Gruntyplate will compile SASS files, no need to run Compass watch.
+* In terminal, navigate to the theme directory and run `npm install`.
+* In terminal, run `grunt` to generate compiled js and css files (Gruntyplate will compile SASS files, no need to run Compass watch.
 Thanks Reuben)

 ##### Activate Theme
 In wordpress admin, go to appearance / themes and activate your new wordpress theme.